arav06/aws-ccp/Notes.md

 ## Containers

+Virtual Machines -> Running multiple virtual computers within a physical computer

+These virtual computers borrow a part of resources (CPU, memory, storage) from the physical computer and use that to run.
+Made possible by a hypervisor

+Multiple computers can share a single physical server

+When using VMs, there will be some wasted resources which can be used by VMs as and when they require

-A container is a lightweight virtual environment that quickly runs by using the OS kernel.
-They contain our code and the software to run it
+Containers -> A lightweight virtual environment containing our code that quickly runs by virtualizing the OS

+Allow us to run apps which are isolated from each other

+Docker -> PaaS products that are used to create containers by virtualizing the OS

+- Docker CLI -> CLI tool to download/upload/run/build containers
+- Dockerfile -> Instructions that Docker uses to add our app files and software to a single package called an image
+- Docker Hub/Registry -> Platform where docker images are stored for the public to use.
+Similar to Github
+- Docker Compose -> Tool and configuration file to work with multiple containers
+- Docker Swarm -> Orchestration tool for managing deployed multi-containers architectures

+Monolithic Architecture -> One app is responsible for everything.
+Tightly coupled

+Microservices Architecture -> Multiple small apps are responsible for one thing.
+Isolated and stateless

+Kubernetes -> Container orchestration tool for automating deployment, scaling and management of multiple containers

+Containers will run across multiple VMs

+A pod is a group of containers running on a single host and are sharing storage, network resources, etc.

+Podman is a Docker alternative.
+It does not have a daemon.
+Lets us create pods

 Elastic Container Service (ECS) can be used to launch Docker containers.
 It launches containers on multiple EC2 instances which have Docker installed

 Elastic Container Registery (ECR) is the repository which has container images (blueprints).
 To launch a container, its image needs to be downloaded from ECR

 Elastic Kubernetes Service (EKS) is a managed Kubernetes service that is used to manage multiple containers

 Clusters are groups of EC2 instances that are running containers which can be managed via EKS or ECS

 Serverless services are those in which AWS will manage and configure servers

-AWS Fargate is a service that is used to launch containers without the need of servers
+AWS Fargate is a service that is used to launch containers without the need of servers.
+Has cold start

 AWS Lambda is a service used to run pieces of code without servers.
-The resource to which a request can be made to run your code is called a function.
+The code we run is known as a function.
 We simply upload our code, choose the amount of memory it will use and how long it should run for.
-The code can be ran by making a request to the Lambda function.
+The code can be ran by making a request to Lambda.
 Charge is based on amount of time code runs for and the number of requests made to the function

+App Runner -> Used to run apps on containers.
+PaaS

+AWS Copilot CLI -> Build, release and operator production ready containerized apps on EC2, Fargate and App Runner

+X-Ray -> Analyze and debug between microservices

 ## Higher Performance Computing (HPC)